People leave jobs for many different reasons. One of those reasons may be when a better opportunity comes along.

 In an email resignation, putting your name on the next line after the sign-off as you would with any other type of email is fine.

-Sample letter 1 for a resignation letter due to a better opportunity
+Sample resignation letter due to a better opportunity (Example 1)

 In the resignation letter below, you can see that the author appears to have a good relationship with their supervisor, who was aware that the author was looking for a position that better suited his career vision.